Diabolik: Suit

 The trademark of Diabolik is his black suit, which completely covers his body except for his eyes, eyebrows, and black running shoes.
 He uses it as an aid in his burglaries or robberies and to protect his identity.
 He has variety of gadgets and weapons stashed under it.
 His outfit can be used as a diving suit since it can keep him warm while underwater, and it's also fireproof.
-However, it cannot protect him from lethal harm (bullets and knives), but he relies on his fighting skills to cover that up.
+However, it cannot protect him from lethal harm (bullets and knives), but he relies on his fighting skills deal with those.

 Drugs

 Diabolik and Eva Kant use a variety of drugs to stun, kill, or force their enemies into submission.
 They mostly use Pentothal as a truth serum to force the victims into obeying and aiding the two in their burglaries or robberies.
 They also use scopolamine to cause amnesia and a variety of sedatives to stun their enemies.
 They also use cyanide to kill their enemies during a quick getaway, but mostly for their targets.